MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 - Create plugins for common tasks your copilot will assist with.
 - Use planners to generate plans for copilot actions.
 - Plan to test thoroughly to ensure a refined user experience.
-- Make sure you are able to gather feedback from your users and implement this in the behavior of the agent or copilot.
+- Make sure you're able to gather feedback from your users and implement this in the behavior of the agent or copilot.

 **ISV Scenarios:**

-- You are building a copilot that is a part of your own application (customer development tool or HR system), and you want people to stay in the realm of the same UI.
+- You're building a copilot that is a part of your own application (customer development tool or HR system), and you want people to stay in the realm of the same UI.
 - You need a full control on the orchestration engine, RAG implementation, model choices and model parameters.
 - With Your copilot service, you want to allow your customers to build extension on top of your solution through plugins.
 - Your solution utilizes canvases and other media than just text.